vicLeva/bqf/README.md

   + `-o` is the file on which the BQF is saved in binary form after building (weights around 2^q*(3+c+r) bits, r being 2s-q)
   + `-b` is the file from which the BQF is loaded

+### Experiments details

+Protocol available in the [Wiki-protocol](https://github.com/vicLeva/bqf/wiki/Experiments-details-and-protocol) page of the repository

 ### Examples

   1. + `./bqf build -q 18 -z 4 -i data/ecoli_count28.txt -o /tmp/ecoli_bqf`